The Trap of 100% Employee Giving Participation

 Donating money in the specific context of the workplace not only makes people happier but i has been shown to increase job satisfaction and make people work better on teams (Norton, et. al., 2010.)
 Excerpt taken from Achieving Excellence in Fundraising

-While participation shows how many people will complete a task you ask them to do… it doesn’t mean those people are really invested in what you are asking them to do.
+While participation shows how many people will complete a task you ask them to do… it doesn’t mean those people who completed the task are really invested in what you are asking them to do.
 By engaging your employees in a meaningful, long game of philanthropy, you allow the time and opportunity to be captivated by your mission, grow their belief in philanthropy and cultivate connection.

 Participation needs context.

-20% participation at a small, community-based hospital founded on philanthropy might be a cause for concern while 20% participation across a complex multi-state system that has survived multiple mergers, acquisitions and reductions in force could be a beacon of a campaign done right.
-Participation should be one barometer for you to analyze how you are bringing more donors into your world year-over-year, but should not be the sole indicator of program health - especially as you compare your metrics to other organizations.
-Like every number, participation needs context.
+20% participation at a small, community-based hospital founded on philanthropy might be a cause for concern while 20% participation across a complex multi-state system that has survived multiple mergers, acquisitions and reductions in force could be the epitome of a campaign done right.
+Participation should be just one barometer for you to analyze how you are bringing more donors into your organization year-over-year, but should not be the sole indicator of program health.
+This is especially as you compare your metrics to other organizations.
+Like every number, participation needs context and needs to be analyzed in the context of trends.
 Some questions we encourage you to consider as you look at your participation:

 How long has your organization focused on building a culture of philanthropy?